commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ![Dashboard overview](./images/dashboard-overview.png)

-Displayed widgets can hidden from the dashboard by clicking the `✖` icon of the corresponding widget.
+Displayed widgets can be hidden from the dashboard by clicking the `✖` icon on the corresponding widget.
 Widgets refresh their data periodically.
-The refresh period of each widget can set by clicking on the current refresh period of the widget and selecting the new option from the drop-down.
+You can set the refresh period for each widget by clicking its current refresh interval and selecting a new option from the dropdown menu.
 Widget auto-refresh can be toggled by clicking the `▶/❚❚` button.

 Here is a list of widgets available for PostgreSQL database: